Sonia, Rahul congratulate Dhankhar on winning VP election | Politics

 ''Congratulations to Shri Jagdeep Dhankhar ji on being elected as the 14th Vice President of India,'' he said on Twitter.

-Dhankhar was elected as the vice president after getting 528 votes against his rival candidate Margaret Alva's 182 in the vice presidential election held on Saturday.
+Dhankhar got 528 votes against his rival candidate Alva's 182 in the election held on Saturday.

 Rahul Gandhi thanked Alva for representing the spirit of the joint opposition.